EdvvrdDev/FmodHotkeys/README.md

 ## Highlighted scripts

-- **FmodHotkeys_BatchEditTransitions.js** — `Shift + X` opens a dialog to batch edit transition markers/regions: re-target them to a destination (auto-named after it), add parameter conditions (float ranges or label names), switch AND/OR trigger logic, and clear all conditions in one click.
+- **FmodHotkeys_BatchEditTransitions.js** — `Shift + X` opens a dialog to batch edit transition markers/regions: re-target them to a destination (auto-named after it), add parameter conditions (float ranges or label names), switch AND/OR trigger logic, and clear all conditions in one click. `X` tweaks existing condition min/max values directly, one field pair per trigger condition.

 - More to come!

-## Instruction from FMOD documentation

-Script files are automatically evaluated every time you load a project.
-FMOD Studio reads scripts from any files with the .js extension in the following locations:

-### System scripts directory

-- Windows: %localappdata%/FMOD Studio/Scripts
-- Mac: ~/Library/Preferences/FMOD Studio/Scripts
-- Linux: ~/.config/fmod-studio/Scripts

-### Built-in scripts directory

-- Windows: %fmod_install_directory%/Scripts
-- Mac: %fmod_bundle%/Scripts
-- Linux: %fmod_install_directory%/Scripts

-### Project scripts directory

-- %project_root_directory%/Scripts

-After adding or altering a script in one of these directories, you can select "Scripts > Reload" to use the newly updated script.

 ## Bonus script

 I also made an identifier script to help me understand Fmod better so I can add more functionalities.
 All the info is dumped into the console window

+Advanced users can skip the installer entirely - FMOD's own documentation explains how the script directories work if you'd rather wire things up yourself.